umjennifer/osu-cs361-random-exercise-microservice/README.md

 # Random Exercise API

 # About
-The API returns a JSON containing an exercise randomly chosen from [exercises.json](exercises.json).
+A REST API that returns a JSON containing an exercise randomly chosen from [exercises.json](exercises.json).
 For example:

 ```json
 {"name": "deadlift"}